 THE CRITERIA TO CHECK IF A DI-FACED TENNER IS REAL

 So, what do you do?
 One could venture to his local art dealer and ask them to eyeball the work, but not all dealers have experience with Di-Faced Tenners.
 Luckily, there are a couple of key aspects to see that tenner is real or fake.
 But keep in mind, authenticating a tenner is very difficult.
 It’s hard to know for sure.

 CRITERIA ONE: THE SIZE

 This is a grant one.
 Almost all genuine Di-Faced Tenners have the same size and luckily criminals aren’t that bright.
 One would think that when a criminal wants to falsify a work of art he would check the measurements of the originals for sure.
 But no. Even most art criminals aren’t the brightest of the bunch.

 So, measure your tenner.
-If it measures 5 4⁄5 x 3 inches (7.62 x 14.61 cm) your on the money.
+If it measures 7.6 x 14.4 cm) your on the money.
 Those are the measurements you’re looking for.
 We have come across authentic Tenners that deviate slightly from this size, but not too much.
 The deviation could have been caused due to printing or cutting multiple batches.
 That said, our advice is, if the bill is bigger or smaller, don’t buy it.
 It’s better to be safe than sorry in the case.